winkleramy/staging-firewise/EvaucationPlanning2.md

-**Mt Bache / Loma Prieta Firewise Community** **Preliminary Evacuation Readiness Assessment (First-Pass Review)**
+# **Mt Bache / Loma Prieta Firewise Community**

-Prepared for the Firewise Steering Committee
+*Preliminary Evacuation Readiness Assessment*

 ---

 ## Purpose

-This memo summarizes an initial review of evacuation readiness for the Mt Bache / Loma Prieta Firewise community.
-The goal is to identify potential evacuation constraints, estimate possible evacuation clearance times, and guide next steps for improving community preparedness.
+This memo summarizes an updated first-pass review of evacuation readiness for the Mt Bache / Loma Prieta Firewise community.
+The goal is to estimate how many residents and vehicles may evacuate via **Highland Way → Summit Road → Highway 17**, identify potential choke points, and support discussions with Firewise leaders and local agencies.

-This assessment is based on:
+This analysis combines:

-• the Firewise community map
+- Firewise parcel mapping
-• road network structure
+- regional parcel distribution visible on GIS maps
-• regional evacuation corridors
+- local evacuation behavior (most residents traveling west toward Highway 17)
-• lessons from recent wildfires in the Santa Cruz Mountains
+- Firewise community population estimates

-This is **not a formal traffic study**, but a screening-level analysis to guide discussion and future work.
+This is **not a formal traffic model**, but a planning-level estimate intended to guide preparedness discussions.

 ---